Roelanb/d3-excelgrid/vibecoding/ReportMaker/reportmaker.md

 [x] Add a header component, this is always on top of the report and appears on every page.
 [x] Add a footer component, this is always on bottom of the report and appears on every page.

+Editor layout improvments
+[X] Add a new report button and show the filename of the report in the title when I save it, or load a file [X] Show the text style buttons as a seperate toolbar row

+Can you put the text style toolbar vertivally to the left of the canvas, right of the components tab

+[X] On the proterties tab make the sections (like Layout, typography etc) collapsable [X] show the filename of the report in the title
+[ ] Add extra properties to the report, Report name, description, author, etc [ ] make the report parameters collapsed by default

+Sql editor
+[ ] Allow for complex sql queries to be used in the dataregion.
+Add a sql editor to edit the sql command easily.
+[ ] Improve the comples sql editor, add a button to edit the text in a larger window.

+Table layout improvments:
+- add the possibitlity to style the header row, allow the user to click on the header row or cell and use the textbox syyle options

+[ ] when a header cell or row is selected, show its properties in the properties tab

+- add the possibility to define (add/remove/update) columns in the table

+- add the possibitlity to set the column width of each column to auto
+- add the possibitlity to set the column width of each column to a fixed value

+When the whole header is selected, and I change the backgound color, only the color of 1 cell is changed

+Integrate the data region properties directly in the table object.
+So that adding a table object to the canvas is possible without a data region.

+Create a new object called a datatable.
+This should act the same way as a datatable in Microsoft reporting services.
+It links to a database query and can be used to display data in a table.
+The user can drag columns from the dataconenction to the table.
+The user canb resize columns and rows.
+The user can devine a totals row.
+The user can add groupings to the table, base on 1 or multiple columns to group by.